MultiverseLearningProducts/swe/src/mod2/wk1/day2.md

 ## Assignment

-Given an array of integers, return a new array with each value doubled.
+Given an array of integers, create a function that can return a new array with each value doubled.

 For example: